OctaForge/libostd/doc/ranges.md

 This method checks whether the range has any elements left in it.
 If this returns true, it means `front()` is safe to use.
-Safe code should always check; the behavior is an item is retrieved on an empty range.
+Safe code should always check; the behavior is undefined if an item is retrieved on an empty range.

 ~~~{.cc}
     bool equals_front() const;